I tried setting up correlation between traces and logs in CloudWatch Application Signals

 }

-What's concerning is that log groups starting with /ecs/ such as /ecs/ and /ecs/default-nginx-5d29 are also being included as query targets.
-I didn't specify these conditions.
+What's concerning is that log groups starting with /ecs/ like /ecs/ and /ecs/default-nginx-5d29 are included in the query targets even though this wasn't specified.

 {